Enhance community by preserving cultural memory.

 - Write grant applications.

 Preservation creates thousands of high-paying, high-skilled jobs.
-Where do preservationists work?
+Where do historic preservationists work?

 - Architectural and design firms